 So, don’t feel bad if you’re not saving hundreds of dollars on every trip to the store – those extreme couponers aren’t either!
 However, it’s still possible to save quite a bit of money using coupons if you’re organized and dedicated enough.

-Six Tips for Couponing in Canada
+Seven Tips for Couponing

 On Extreme Couponing, many couponers had compiled databases, store maps, and piles upon piles of coupons they’d been categorizing for months, even years.
 Many of us simply don’t have that much time on our hands!
 However, even taking a page or two from their book can help cut down on grocery store purchases.
 Here are six couponing tips to consider.

 1.Collect Coupons for Products You Purchase Regularly